Archer4499/Maximum-Inscribed-Circle/README.md

 Requires Python 3.6 or above.

-Run the following in a console to install the required packages:
+Run the following in a console to install the required packages (replace `python3` with `python` if using Windows):
 ```
 python3 -m pip install ezdxf
 ```